The subject of alcohol and heart attacks is important. Moderate drinking reduces the risk of heart attack.

 Study of Alcohol and Heart Attacks

 Researchers examined alcohol and heart attacks.
 They looked at 58,827 rural Norwegians for an average of 11.6 years.
 The residents of the region are almost all light drinkers or abstainers.
 The temperance movement is strong.
 There is no social pressure to drink.
 Abstainers are usually life-long teetotalers.
 Heavy drinking is rare.
-There are few ‘sick quitters’ among the abstainers.
+There are few “sick quitters” among abstainers.

 The quantity and frequency of drinking was measured.
 This was at both the start and end of the study.
-During it, 2,966 study participants had a heart attack.
+During it, 2,966 study people had a heart attack.

-Frequency was more important than quantity of drinking in reducing the risk of heart attack.
+Frequency was more important than quantity of drinking.
+That’s in reducing the risk of heart attack.